-- It is responsibility of Head Master/ School Management Committee to taste the food before serve to the children.
-In the school HM and concerned teachers will taste the food every day before serving to children. - The parents are encouraged to taste the food every day to bring confidence to them that their children are served quality food at school. - There is a separate register maintaining and keep writing the comments by the parents and concerned authorities. - Before cooking, the CCHs will take all the safety measures for cooking the meal in safety. - CCHs are trained to have clean vessels and to take hand washing before cooking.
+❖ It is responsibility of Head Master/ School Management Committee to taste the food before serve to the children.
+In the school HM and concerned teachers will taste the food every day before serving to children.

+- ❖ The parents are encouraged to taste the food every day to bring confidence to them that their children are served quality food at school. - ❖ There is a separate register maintaining and keep writing the comments by the parents and concerned authorities. - ❖ Before cooking, the CCHs will take all the safety measures for cooking the meal in safety. - CCHs are trained to have clean vessels and to take hand washing before cooking.

-2.13.2 Maintenance of roster of parents, community for the presence of atleast two parents in the school on each day at the time of serving and tasting of mid day meal.
+2.13.2 Maintenance of register of parents, community for the presence of at least two parents in the school on each day at the time of serving and tasting of mid day meal.

-A register is being maintained in all the Schools on tasting of Mid Day Meal where in the visitors will express their opinion and sign in the register.
-The parents and People representatives as well as visitors will sign in the registers duly noting their status.

-2.13.3 Testing of food sample by any recognized labs for prescribed nutrition and presence of contaminants such as microbes, e-coli.
-Mechanism to check the temperature of the cooked MDM.

-There is no accredited lab in the State to assign those duties.
+- The JRM team have suggested to implement the best practice i.e. MDM Tasting Register with children signature in all schools in the State. - A register is being maintained in all the Schools in the State on tasting of Mid Day Meal where in the visitors will express their opinion and sign in the register.
+The parents and People representatives as well as visitors will sign in the registers duly noting their status. - 2.13.3 Testing of food sample by any recognized labs for prescribed nutrition and presence of contaminants such as microbes, e-coli.
+Mechanism to check the temperature of the cooked MDM. - ❖ There is no accredited lab in the State to assign the check the temperature of the hot cooked MDM.
+But the Centralised Kitchen are getting reports from recognized labs of out of the state